-Dr. Tony Shelton is a Professor of Entomology at Cornell University.
-To get to know Dr. Shelton, Best Food Facts asked him to answer a few questions.
+John Marcy, PhD, is an Extension Food Scientist, University of Arkansas.
+To get to know Dr. Marcy, Best Food Facts asked him a few questions.

-Dr. Selina Wang is the Research Director at the Olive Center at the University of California, Davis.
-To get to know Dr. Wang, Best Food Facts asked her to answer a few questions.
+Peggy Lemaux, PhD, is a Cooperative Extension Specialist, Department of Plant and Microbial Biology, at the University of California - Berkeley.
+To get to know Dr. Lemaux, Best Food Facts asked her a few questions.

 Just how realistic are the serving sizes on nutrition labels?
 Is there a difference between natural sugars and added sugars?
 What's the most important thing people should focus on when reading the Nutrition Facts Label?
 The Food and Drug Administration (FDA) is looking at changing the Nutrition Facts Label for the first time in more than 20 years.
 Just what do those changes mean?
 What will you see on the nutrition label?